Lowering the Risk of Recurrence Using Quality Hernia Meshes

 Answered by Consultant Surgeon James Kirkby-Bott

-Q: What exactly is a mesh and what are the benefits of using a mesh?
+Q: What exactly is a hernia mesh?

 A close up of ProGrip mesh showing the resorbable microgrips.

-Q: How is it fixed in place and can it migrate away from where it is supposed to be?
+Q: How is the mesh fixed in place, and can it move away?

-Mesh does move – all the materials shrink in size by an area of around 20%.
-It is rare for mesh to migrate, but not unheard of.
+Mesh does move – the materials shrink in size by around 20%, although it is rare for mesh to migrate away from where it is supposed to be.

 Q: Is mesh permanent or does it dissolve?